Providence College logo

 Key Highlights

-• Founded in 1917 by the Dominican Order and the Diocese of Providence.
+• Established in 1917 by the Dominican Order and the Diocese of Providence, rooted in Catholic tradition.

-• Offers 47 undergraduate majors and 17 graduate programs.
+• Offers a robust academic portfolio with 47 undergraduate majors and 17 graduate programs.

-• NCAA Division I powerhouse, a founding member of the Big East Conference and Hockey East.
+• Competes in NCAA Division I athletics as a founding member of both the Big East Conference and Hockey East.

 Timeline